2004 American League Division Series: Game 1

 Game 1 pitched Curt Schilling against Jarrod Washburn.
 The Red Sox struck first when David Ortiz singled home Manny Ramírez, who doubled with two outs.
 In the fourth, the Red Sox blew the game open.
 After Ortiz walked to open the inning, Kevin Millar homered to make it 3–0.
 Then the Red Sox loaded the bases with one out.
 Johnny Damon would reach on an error by Chone Figgins that scored two unearned runs to make it 5–0.
 Scot Shields relieved Washburn and after Mark Bellhorn struck out, Manny Ramírez hit a three-run home run to make it 8–0 Red Sox.
 Troy Glaus' home run in the bottom of the inning put the Angels on the board.
-In the seventh, Darin Erstad homered off of Schilling with one out.
-Garret Anderson reached on Schilling's throwing error before scoring on Glaus's double, but Alan Embree and Mike Timlin held them scoreless for the rest of the game while the Red Sox added run in the eighth on Doug Mientkiewicz's RBI single with two on off of Ramon Ortiz.
+In the seventh, Darin Erstad homered off Schilling with one out.
+Garret Anderson reached on Schilling's throwing error before scoring on Glaus's double, but Alan Embree and Mike Timlin held them scoreless for the rest of the game while the Red Sox added run in the eighth on Doug Mientkiewicz's RBI single with two on off Ramon Ortiz.